hmanickam13/rsssum/README.md

 - Github action set to automatically run every day at 1PM from sunday to thursday

-Later:
-- timeout for openai call (Sometimes the openai never responds and that just causes the whole thing to get stuck)
+Completed this week:
+- db stored on github in compressed format
+- processed more feeds
+- filter articles if it was published in the last 10 days
+- handles OpenAI call timeouts
+- html format slighly better
+- generate summary of API calls
+- Google chat integration

+To do:
+- reprocess failed links (some feeds are html responses instead of XML)
+- github pages or wordpress?
-- Should print No summary is available ??
-(Currently, if no summary will not be added in html)
+- Handle case when no summary is available
+- Author seems to be relevant (show example in html)
+- async API calls or batch API calls?
-- github pages
+- test complete run on github actions
-- pull it into wordpress